Jukati18/Socket-Project/README.md

    Download and install from the official website (https://filezilla-project.org/download.php?type=server).

 2. **Install ClamAV**
-   Download and install the latest version from the official ClamAV site.
+   Download and install the latest version from the official ClamAV site (https://www.clamav.net/downloads).

 ## 4. Configuration